LiljaAdam/geographical-splits/README.md

   <img src="graphics/nuscenes_train_val_test.png" width="600" />
 </p>

-In our paper: Localization is All You Evaluate we propose to split the nuScenes and Arogverse 2 datasets by the samples' positions; Geographical splits.
-This repository contains the propsed geographical and citywise splits, and the code used to generate them.
-We also release some examples on how to convert the original pickle files to the geographical split pickle files for a set of online mapping methods.
+In our paper: Localization is All You Evaluate we propose to split the nuScenes and Arogverse 2 datasets by the samples' positions; Geographically Disjoint splits.
+This repository contains the propsed Near Extrapolation and Far Extrapolation splits, and the code used to generate them.

+We also release some examples on how to convert SOTA online mapping methods' Original split pickle files to Geographically Disjoint split pickle files.

-# nuScenes Geographical Splits
+# nuScenes Near Extrapolation Splits
 <p align="center">
   <img src="graphics/nusc_geo/map_boston-seaport.png" width="300" />
   <img src="graphics/nusc_geo/map_singapore-hollandvillage.png" width="300" />